Input-tailored system-theoretic model order reduction for quadratic-bilinear systems: Proof of Theorem

-On the upper equation for $\veccj{w}_1$, the standard Laplace-transform can be done, e.g., \cite{book:antoulas2005}, which gives the unique univariate frequency representation $\breve{\Transfer{W}}_1$ of $\veccj{w}_1$.
+To the equation for $\veccj{w}_1$ the standard Laplace-transform is applied, see, e.g., \cite{book:antoulas2005}, which gives the unique univariate frequency representation $\breve{\Transfer{W}}_1$ of $\veccj{w}_1$.
 Moreover, formally rewriting the equation for $\veccj{w}_1$ with the help of a Dirac impulse as